pdf-association/arlington-pdf-model/README.md

 # **Implementations**
 This repository contains implementations

-- TestGrammar (C++)	- test existing pdf file against grammar, validates grammar itself, compares grammar with Adobe grammar
+- TestGrammar (C++)	- test existing pdf file against grammar, validates grammar itself, compares grammar with Adobe grammar (TODO)
 - gcxml (Java)			- generates xml files that conform schema and uses XPath to query grammar, generates specific reports

 ## **TestGrammar**
-commandline tool based on the [PDFix library](https://pdfix.net/download-free/) that works with Grammar in form of tsv files.
+commandline tool based on the [PDFix library](https://pdfix.net/download-free/) that works with Grammar in form of TSV (tab separated values) files.
 The easiest way to generate tsv files from [PDF20Grammar.ods](PDF20Grammar.ods) is to use macro from the ods file (or use folder tsv that is synced with the ods file)

 The tools allows two different tasks
 1. validates TSV files.
 Check the uniformity (number of columns), if all types are one of basic types etc..